AcutronicRobotics/H-ROS-cli/README.md

 # H-ROS-cli

 This is the official repository of the H-ROS CLI.
 This tool will help you to communicate and configure the [H-ROS SoM](https://acutronicrobotics.com/technology/som/).
-Each H-ros SoM will integrate an API interface to customize some critical aspects, such as security or ros_domain_id.
+Each H-ROS SoM will integrate an API interface to customize some critical aspects, such as security or ros_domain_id.
 Using this tool is optional, the default configuration of an H-ROS SoM is enough to start working with.